cfreyburg/rent-car-api/README.md

 ### Proposed Exercise: ###

 The company BestCar Rental Services needs to provide a webapi with basic rental operations.
-A rest service need to be created based in the list of requirements below.
+A REST service must to be created based in the list of requirements below.

 ### Paths: ###

 **Summary**
-Return a list of all cars provided by company.
+Return a list of all cars provided by company, this object can used as mock.

 **[GET]** /cars